yaaintmal/path-ai/backend/README.md

 ## Storage migration: Cloudinary → local

-If you are switching from `cloudinary` to `local`, the repo ships with a migration script:
+If you are switching from `cloudinary` to `local`, the repo ships with a migration script (only necessary if your coming from pathstudio project or alpha versions otherwise considerable as deprecated):

 **Script:** `backend/scripts/migrate-cloudinary-to-local.ts`